So, you a baller. You understand the value of a high-quality, adjustable bench, and you want the best. One. Possible.

 If you prefer pop-pin adjustments …

-A big difference is in the details of the pads.
+Then there are the details of the pads.

 The AB-5100 has a 3.1” pad gap (the biggest gap among the premium benches), but it offers a seat that tapers for comfort.
 It also has the smallest footprint (7.5SQFT) when in use (not storage), making it great for small gyms.
 This bench has the fewest color options to pick from (three), but it does have an extra narrow front leg, so you have plenty of space for your feet.